|

 I am an artist and writer living in London and France.
 Until 2022 I was Reader in Fine

 Art at Sheffield Hallam University.
-I was also a Research Associate of the Centre for Freudian Analysis
+I am Visiting Professor at Kingston University, London.
+I am also a Research Associate of the Centre for Freudian Analysis

 and Research, London.
 I have exhibited widely